Capstone Phase 1: Prototyping and Tool Schemas

 The multi-turn tool calling sequence and execution flow of the prototyping playground is illustrated below:

-The following playground establishes the relational tables in an in-memory SQLite database and registers a keyword-based policy lookup function.
-The model uses these tools to query transaction details and determine refund constraints for a customer.
+The following playground establishes the relational tables in an in-memory database and registers parameterized database API endpoints alongside a keyword-based policy lookup function.
+The model uses these APIs to retrieve transaction details and determine refund constraints.

 In this prototyping phase, the agent successfully executes a multi-step verification process: